 I’ve read most of the recent series – Harry Potter (but of course), the Narnia series, Lord of the Rings, Hunger Games, you name it.
 GoT is similar yet amazingly different from them all.
 It does have a unique and typical setting which is characteristic of each of the series.
 Yet its USP is the storyline which is refreshingly new.

-The palace intrigues, changing standards of morality, bloody and gory political conditions, fluid social settings (some situations are downright blasphemous), and of course most impressive descriptions of the landscapes are beyond compare.
+The palace intrigues, changing standards of morality, bloody and gory political conditions, fluid social settings (some situations are downright blasphemous), and of course most impressive descriptions of the landscapes are beyond compare in the Game of Thrones.
 I mean I could feel the chill creeping into my bones when reading about the cold.
 Or feel intimidated in the wilderness beyond the Wall.
 The words had the magic to transport the reader beyond the pages and into the story.

 The joy of reading gets amplified if you can enjoy the flow of the language, the way the author uses his tools to give shape to his ideas.
 And George R. R. Martin has used his weapons well.
 One can feel the power of the words.
 The descriptions are so clear and detailed that you don’t need HBO to show you what’s it like.
 The arid landscapes that the Dothraki ride through can leave you feeling parched.
 The cold, grey surroundings of Winterfell can make you both love and hate the place at the same time.
 How could something so beautiful be so cruel, is what I kept asking myself.
 It’s as if each of the places has a character of its own, something so distinct that it becomes a part of its identity.